bump-sh/cli/README.md

 _Note: you can use the `--open` flag to open the preview URL in your browser directly._

 _Note2: you can use the `--live` flag to watch changes of the input `FILE`.
-This is very helpful when writing your api definitionn as you will see a live preview being refreshed at each file save._
+This is very helpful when writing your api definition as you will see a live preview being refreshed at each file save._

 Please check `bump preview --help` for more usage details